 In December 1980, an additional 13,000 acres were added to the park.
 To protect Chacoan sites on adjacent Bureau of Land Management and Navajo Nation lands, the Park Service developed the multi-agency Chaco Culture Archaeological Protection Site program.
 The sites are part of the sacred homeland of Pueblo Indian peoples of New Mexico, the Hopi Indians of Arizona, and the Navajo Indians of the Southwest, all of whom continue to respect and honor them.

-Chaco Canyon Sites
+Chaco Canyon Sites:

-The Ancient Puebloans built numerous great houses, kivas, and pueblos throughout a nine mile stretch of the canyon floor, perched on mesa tops, and situated in nearby drainage areas.
+The Ancient Puebloans built numerous great houses, kivas, and pueblos throughout a nine-mile stretch of the canyon floor, perched on mesa tops, and situated in nearby drainage areas.

-From the Visitor’s Center, a nine mile paved loop accesses five major Chacoan sites, where self-guiding trails are available.
+From the Visitor’s Center, a nine-mile paved loop accesses five major Chacoan sites, where self-guiding trails are available.
 Trail guides are also available in the parking lots of the sites, or in the bookstore.
 Each site usually takes 45 minutes to one hour to complete.

 Four backcountry hiking trails are also available to access more remote sites and features.
 Free permits can be obtained at the visitor center.
 The nine-mile loop, as well as the Wijiji, Casa Chiquita, and Kin Klizhin trails may also be biked.
-Inquire at visitor center for free permits and directions.
+Inquire at the visitor center for free permits and directions.

 Casa Chiquita: This unexcavated village, located near the old north road to the entrance of the canyon, is thought to have been built around 1100 A.D.
 This village contains fifty rooms and three kivas, originally standing two or three stories high.
 A trail beginning at Casa Chiquita follows an old wagon road down the Chaco Wash leading to Peñasco Blanco.
-Along this trail numerous rock art and historic inscriptions can be seen on the cliff face on the north side of the trail.
+Along this trail, numerous rock art and historic inscriptions can be seen on the cliff face on the north side of the trail.

-Casa Rinconada: On the south side of Chaco Wash, almost direct across from the Pueblo Bonito, stands the largest known great kiva in the park.
+Casa Rinconada: On the south side of Chaco Wash, almost directly across from the Pueblo Bonito, stands the largest known great kiva in the park.
 The great subterranean kiva, with no surrounding residential or support structures, was once utilized for religious activities and ceremonies.
 Casa Rinconada one had thirty nine-foot passageways from the underground structure to above ground levels.
 The trail leading to the great kiva passes several villages.

 Chetro Ketl: Located about 1/4 mile southeast of Pueblo Bonito, Chetro Ketl is one of the largest pueblos in Chaco Canyon.
-Construction of the pueblo is believed to have begun in 1020 A.D. and continued through the next three decades.
+Construction of the pueblo is believed to have begun in 1020 A.D. and continued over the next three decades.
 The immense elevated earthen plaza, rising above the surrounding landscape, is estimated to contain 500 rooms and 12 kivas, including one great kiva within the central courtyard.
-The 500 foot long rear wall once support five stories of rooms, the lower of which were utilized for storage, while the upper rooms contained living quarters.
+The 500-foot long rear wall once supported five stories of rooms, the lower of which were utilized for storage, while the upper rooms contained living quarters.
 The walls are embedded with wooden beams, thought to have been carried from distant forests.
 The structure was abandoned by 1120.
 In the cliffs behind the ruin are ancient stairways that lead to prehistoric roadways to Pueblo Alto and other outlying communities.